Rehabilitation of gastric ulcer. Rehabilitation after gastric ulcer. Etiology and pathogenesis of gastric ulcer

 Exercise therapy procedure for patients with gastric ulcer (V. A. Epifanov, 2004)

-No. section Contents Dosage, min Tasks of the section, procedures 1 Walking simple and complicated, rhythmic, at a calm pace 3-4 Gradual retraction into the load, development of coordination 2 Exercises for arms and legs in combination with body movements, breathing exercises in a sitting position 5-6 Periodic increase in intra-abdominal pressure, increased blood circulation in the abdominal cavity 3 Standing exercises in throwing and catching the ball, throwing a medicine ball (up to 2 kg), relay races, alternating with breathing exercises 6-7 General physiological load, creating positive emotions, developing the function of full breathing 4 Exercises on the gymnastic wall like mixed hangs 7-8 General toning effect on the central nervous system, development of static-dynamic stability5 Elementary lying exercises for the limbs in combination with deep breathing4-5 Reducing the load, developing full breathing
+No. Section content Dosage, min Section objectives, procedures 1 Simple and complicated walking, rhythmic, at a calm pace 3-4 Gradual involvement in the load, development of coordination 2 Exercises for arms and legs in combination with body movements, breathing exercises in a sitting position 5-6 Periodic increase in intra-abdominal pressure, increased blood circulation in the abdominal cavity 3 Standing exercises in throwing and catching a ball, throwing a medicine ball (up to 2 kg), relay races, alternating with breathing exercises 6-7 General physiological load, creating positive emotions, developing the function of full breathing 4 Exercises on a gymnastic wall such as mixed hangs 7-8 General tonic effect on the central nervous system, development of static-dynamic stability 5 Elementary lying exercises for the limbs in combination with deep breathing 4-5 Reducing the load, developing full breathing

 Federal Agency for Education